-As of Fall 2014, all faculty members are required to document students' academic activity at the beginning of each course.
+Each semester, all faculty members are required to document students' academic activity at the beginning of each course.
 In order to document that you began this course, please complete and submit the first homework assignment by the due date of August 26, 5 pm.
 Failure to do so will result in a delay in the disbursement of your financial aid.